keb-web/LeetCodeManager/README.md

         - [] implement basic frontend (Typescript practice)
         - [] Implement ON_COMMAND_ERROR
         - [] link QID to leetcode API for consistent question entries
+    - [] -> extra row in history table that increments for each user.
+Currently it increments no matter what user. see ?history
+    - [] -> NOTES AND CODE.
+Better formatting?
+Syntax highlighting.
+Python lsp throws lil buggy buy error

 - planned features
     - [>] History Logging